-Insured Series 2019A Bonds will be deemed "Outstanding" under the Trust Agreement unless and until they are in fact paid and retired or the above criteria are met.
+Series 2019B Insured Bonds will be deemed "Outstanding" under the Trust Agreement unless and until they are in fact paid and retired or the above criteria are met.

-(n) Notwithstanding satisfaction of the other conditions to the issuance of Additional Bonds set forth in the Trust Agreement, no such issuance may occur (1) if an Event of Default (or any event which, once all notice or grace periods have passed, would constitute an Event of Default) exists unless such default will be cured upon such issuance and (2) unless the Series 2019A Reserve Account is fully funded at the Series 2019A Reserve Account Requirement (including the Reserve Requirement, if any, for the proposed issue) upon the issuance of such Additional Bonds, in either case unless otherwise permitted by the Series 2019A Bond Insurer.

-(o) The prior written consent of the Series 2019A Bond Insurer will be a condition precedent to the deposit of any Reserve Facility provided in lieu of a cash deposit into the Series 2019A Reserve Account, if any.
-Notwithstanding anything to the contrary set forth in the Trust Agreement, amounts on deposit in the Series 2019A Reserve Account will be applied solely to the payment of debt service due on the Series 2019A Bonds.
+(n) Notwithstanding satisfaction of the other conditions to the issuance of Additional Bonds set forth in the Trust Agreement, no such issuance may occur (1) if an Event of Default (or any event which, once all notice or grace periods have passed, would constitute an Event of Default) exists unless such default will be cured upon such issuance and (2) unless the Series 2019B Reserve Account is fully funded at the Series 2019B Reserve Account Requirement (including the Reserve Requirement, if any, for the proposed issue) upon the issuance of such Additional Bonds, in either case unless otherwise permitted by the Series 2019B Bond Insurer. (o) The prior written consent of the Series 2019B Bond Insurer will be a condition precedent to the deposit of any Reserve Facility provided in lieu of a cash deposit into the Series 2019B Reserve Account, if any.
+Notwithstanding anything to the contrary set forth in the Trust Agreement, amounts on deposit in the Series 2019B Reserve Account will be applied solely to the payment of debt service due on the Series 2019B Bonds.

-Claims Upon the Series 2019A Bond Insurance Policy and Payments by and to the Series 2019A Bond Insurer
+Claims Upon the Series 2019B Bond Insurance Policy and Payments by and to the Series 2019B Bond Insurer

-(a) If, on the third Business Day prior to the related scheduled Interest Payment Date or Principal Payment Date (each, a "Payment Date") there is not on deposit with the Trustee, after making all transfers and deposits required under the Trust Agreement, moneys sufficient to pay the principal of and interest on the Insured Series 2019A Bonds due on such Payment Date, the Trustee will give notice to the Series 2019A Bond Insurer and to its designated agent (if any) (the "Insurer's Fiscal Agent") by telephone or telecopy of the amount of such deficiency by 12:00 noon, New York City time, on such Business Day.
-If, on the second Business Day prior to the related Payment Date, there continues to be a deficiency in the amount available to pay the principal of and interest on the Insured Series 2019A Bonds due on such Payment Date, the Trustee will make a claim under the Series 2019A Bond Insurance Policy and give notice to the Series 2019A Bond Insurer and the Insurer's Fiscal Agent (if any) by telephone of the amount of such deficiency, and the allocation of such deficiency between the amount required to pay interest on the Insured Series 2019A Bonds, confirmed in writing to the Series 2019A Bond Insurer and the Insurer's Fiscal Agent by 12:00 noon, New York City time, on such second Business Day by filling in the form of Notice of Claim and Certificate delivered with the Series 2019A Bond Insurance Policy.
+(a) If, on the third Business Day prior to the related scheduled Interest Payment Date or Principal Payment Date (each, a "Payment Date" for purposes of the Trust Agreement) there is not on deposit with the Trustee, after making all transfers and deposits required under the Trust Agreement, moneys sufficient to pay the principal of and interest on the Series 2019B Insured Bonds due on such Payment Date, the Trustee will give notice to the Series 2019B Bond Insurer and to its designated agent (if any) (the "Insurer's Fiscal Agent" for purposes of the Trust Agreement) by telephone or telecopy of the amount of such deficiency by 12:00 noon, New York City time, on such Business Day.
+If, on the second Business Day prior to the related Payment Date, there continues to be a deficiency in the amount available to pay the principal of and interest on the Series 2019B Insured Bonds due on such Payment Date, the Trustee will make a claim under the Series 2019B Bond Insurance Policy and give notice to the Series 2019B Bond Insurer and the Insurer's Fiscal Agent (if any) by telephone of the amount of such deficiency, and the allocation of such deficiency between the amount required to pay interest on the Series 2019B Insured Bonds and the amount required to pay principal of the Series 2019B Insured Bonds, confirmed in writing to the Series 2019B Bond Insurer and the Insurer's Fiscal Agent by 12:00 noon, New York City time, on such second Business Day by filling in the form of Notice of Claim and Certificate delivered with the Series 2019B Bond Insurance Policy.